-3D printing technology has come a long way in recent years, and it has revolutionized manufacturing and can change the world as we know it.
+3D printing technology like Multi jet fusion MJF 3d printing has come a long way in recent years, and it has revolutionized manufacturing and can change the world as we know it.
 However, it is also a technology that has yet to reach its full potential.
 There are now several different types of 3D printers to choose from.
 One type of the serial production grade 3D printers is MJF printer, which comes under powder bed fusion.

 This type of 3D printing allows users to create intricate three-dimensional models rapidly and with precision.
 In this blog, we will take a closer look at the Multi Jet Fusion 3D printing technology and its advantages over other 3D printing technologies.